Liam-WB/Hackney-Coffee-Website-Liam-Blake-Portfolio-Project-1-/README.md

 ## Performance Testing
 I used the chrome devlopers [lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) tool to check the website's performance.
 Here were the results:
 ![performance](https://user-images.githubusercontent.com/126467141/235242519-a1017e75-2522-424e-abd9-b77f95ea2bba.png)
+It was said that the website performs slightly slower than intended due to the various images I used, including the high resolution larger background image so I would assume that my project would load faster with a file that takes up less space.
+It was said that this performance can change depending on external factors but I will attempt to prevent slower performance times in the future nonetheless.

 ## Code Validation
 - I used [W3C HTML Markup Validator](https://validator.w3.org/) to validate my HTML.